nathancrjackson/shift-lang/docs/7_text_editor_support.md

 # Shift Language Editors Support

-This directory contains syntax highlighting and editor configurations for the Shift language.
+The `editors` directory within the repository contains syntax highlighting configurations for the Shift language in a few common text editors.

 ## 1. VSCode